LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Each outcome is tracked and reported on as part of the Report Builder, so you can fully analyze the results.

+### Prerequisite steps

+Before you can begin building survey bots, the feature must be enabled in Conversation Builder by LivePerson.
+This is accomplished by LivePerson enabling the following "AC feature flags" behind the scenes:

+* Common.Async_Messaging
+* Common.Messaging_Survey
+* Common.RichContent
+* Common.API_User_Login

 ### Step 1 - Create the survey bot

 1. Log into Conversation Builder.